intelagense/rwxrob/log/2021/04/21/README.md

+## Wednesday, April 21, 2021, 11:26:30PM EDT <1619061990>

+After playing with it some more it's clear to me working with real clones is better for me than bare repos.
+I just have to add `../` to work trees and the branch names end up looking like the main repo as well in the directory.
+By adding a `-<issuenum>` I also am sure to get something unique so that the branch names do not have to be crazy long.
+Instead, I can save that for the lab directory names themselves that land in slugs for URLs and need the length for SEO.
+So here's the
+process:

+1. Get into the main repo or clone if needed
+1. `git worktree add ../<reponame>-some-thing-<issuenum>`
+1. Change into the new work tree directory (which should tab complete)
+1. Do the work and push to upstream so others can follow
+1. Add comments to the issue for discussion
+1. After testing, optionally create a PR, and merge into main
+1. Remove the work tree and branch locally and remotely

+## Wednesday, April 21, 2021, 10:57:07PM EDT <1619060227>

+On second thought, we need verbose branch names to make any sense to others sorting through them.
+I read about one persons process where they add `-<issuenum>` to the end of the branch and use that to associate the branch with an issue where all the conversation about the development is taking place.
+I suppose that is a good way to go.

 ## Wednesday, April 21, 2021, 10:45:13PM EDT <1619059513>

 I wonder if it would just be easier to create an issue for each main